whatmakeart/whatmakeart.github.io/content/sewing/essential-machine-sewn-seams.md

 ### True Flat Felled

-ISO 4916 2.04.06 is sometime called a Felled Seam or True Flat Felled Seam.
+ISO 4916 2.04.03 or ASTM LSc is often called a Felled Seam or True Flat Felled Seam.
 A true flat-filled seem has interlocking edges of fabric and two sets of stitching going through four layers of the fabric.
 This is done with specialty equipment and machines that feed the fabric into the presser foot and make the fold.

 With a bit of practice and some ingenuity, this can also be made on a straight stitch machine or a domestic home sewing machine.
 It is not as fast but it is just as strong.
 Flat-filled seams are often used on the inside inseam of pants so they do not split since they go through four layers of fabric.